OCM and Culture

-At CVP, we see the need for continuous delivery in an agile world, providing a modernized approach to the long-term focus of change management.
+At CVP, we see the need for continuous delivery in an agile world, providing a modernized approach to the long-term focus on change management.
 Not just change management – a cultural and organizational behavioral change, changing behaviors and enabling a Continuous Change Culture.

 With technology and operations changing at a rapid pace, organizations can no longer wait a year or more to change.
 They must promote a culture and environment that allows for continuous adoption of change.

-Innovation: Adapt C3 (Continuous Change Culture)
+Innovation: ADAPT C3 (Continuous Change Culture)

-Our Continuous Change management playbook – Adapt C3 – is particularly tailored for today’s agile environments.
+Our Continuous Change management playbook – ADAPT C3 – is particularly tailored for today’s agile environments.
 Top performing scrum teams are not simply good at writing user stories, organizing epics, and operating in sprints.
 The most successful operations have cracked the code on how to change their culture and environment to embrace Continuous Change.
-The Adapt C3 playbook comprises the following:
+The ADAPT C3 playbook comprises the following: